Tovah Feldshuh has spent decades turning performance into a form of transformation.

 Longevity is only part of the story

 Feldshuh's official site gives the broad scale of the career: six-time Emmy and Tony nominee, multiple major theater awards, memoirist, concert artist, playwright, and still active on stage and screen.
-It also notes a current public-facing life that stretches well beyond the classic Broadway years, including recent television work and a women's health fund she launched through the Entertainment Community Fund in connection with fifty years on Broadway.
+It also notes a public-facing life that stretches well beyond the classic Broadway years, including recent television work and a women's health fund she launched through the Entertainment Community Fund in connection with fifty years on Broadway.

 That is the first point to get right.
 Feldshuh is still a working presence, not a veteran performer being respectfully cataloged from a distance.